raulshma/tech-ticker/docs/Documentation.md

 *   All `Id` fields will be `Guid` and serve as Primary Keys, typically auto-generated by the database or EF Core (`ValueGeneratedOnAdd()`).
 *   `CreatedAt` and `UpdatedAt` timestamps should be `DateTimeOffset` (to store timezone info, or `DateTime` mapped to `TIMESTAMPTZ` and always store as UTC).
 Managed automatically (e.g., via interceptors or overriding `SaveChanges`).
 *   Define appropriate indexes for frequently queried columns and foreign keys.
+*   **Current Implementation Status:** All entities are fully implemented with comprehensive EF Core configurations, migrations applied, and production-ready.

 *   **`Category`** (`Categories` table)
     *   `CategoryId` (Guid, PK)